Pisces2802/Pisces2802/README.md

-I'm a web developer and technical writer who currently interns at Fort Tyres as a front-end web developer.
+My name is David Olalye.
+I'm a web developer, technical writer, and tutor who currently interns at Fort Tyres as a front-end web developer.
 I'm passionate about breaking down complex technical concepts into granular and beginner-friendly write-ups for everyone and also building cool stuff.

 Here's a quick summary about me: